akhealth/EIS-Modernization/modular-experience.md

 [![Screenshot of demonstration website ](assets/product-architecture-demo.jpg)](http://federalist.18f.gov.s3-website-us-east-1.amazonaws.com/site/18f/united/portal.html)

-Each module will adopt a global header design comprised of the ARIES logo/link to home, breadcrumb navigation, link to search start screen, the user's name and office, and logout button.
+For new modules being developed, each will adopt a global header comprised of the ARIES logo/link to home, breadcrumb navigation, link to search start screen, the user's name and office, and logout button.
 All modules would load efficiently across geographies and display/function properly on different device types and using various modern and necessary browsers.
-The homepage, as illustrated in the demonstration website, would be considered a module itself and will be developed in the future.
 Module teams are not responsible for user interface elements outside of their module.

-We anticipate eventual efforts to create greater user interface consistency between modules and teams, but do not want to prematurely optimize these patterns.
-We expect those activities to be emergent, surfacing when it’s expedient for teams to collaborate through pattern libraries, shared code repositories, or other means.

 **Current expectations for contractors delivering new modules**